karencfisher/exquisite-corpse/README.md

 #### Unfold

 The textbox is hidden ("blanked") after folding so the writer will not know if ChatGPT has responded.
 The next writer then unfolds to unhide the textbox.
 The fold button and menu item act as a toggle between "Fold" and "Unfold".

+Additionally, see the `--sleep` option to help hide when ChatGPT responds.

 #### Random